yakworks/gorm-tools/docs/dao.md

 ### Statics added to the domain

-**insertAndSave(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (essentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**create(params)**:  calls the dao.create which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (essentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **update(params)**:  calls the dao.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

-**remove(params)**:  calls the dao.delete gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**remove(id)**:  calls the dao.removeById gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **dao**: a quick way to get to the dao for the Domain.
 It will return the stock dao that was created from GormDaoSupport or the Dao you created for the domain.

+## Dao events
+Each of the dao can implement any of the methods listed below and they will get called during persistence operation.

+**beforeCreate(T instance)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
+**afterCreate(T instance, Map params)** - Called after the new instance is saved.
+**beforeRemove(T instance)** - Called before an instance is deleted.
+Can be utilized to cleanup related records etc.
+**afterRemove(T instance)** - After an instance is removed.
+**beforeUpdate(T instance, Map params)** - Called before an instance is updated **afterUpdate(T instance, Map params)** - Called after an instance is updated **beforePersist(T instance)** - Called every time before an instance is saved.
+**afterPersist(T instance)** - Called every time after an instance is saved.

 ## DaoUtil and DaoMessage